prose-im/prose-pod-server/plugins/community/mod_auth_http_async/README.md

 Introduction
 ============

-This is an experimental authentication module that does an asynchronous HTTP call to verify username and password.
+This is an authentication module that does an asynchronous HTTP call to verify username and password.

 Details